 Name & Significance

-Ma'at is said to have been born of the sun god Ra (Atum) at the beginning of creation.
+Ma'at is said to have been born of the sun god Ra (Atum) at the beginning of creation through the power of Heka, who was magic personified.
 Her name means "that which is straight" implying order, justice, and harmony.
-She is thought to have been present from the beginning of time when, from the primordial waters of Nun, the ben-ben (first mound of dry land) rose with Ra the sun god standing upon it.
+She is thought to have been present from the beginning of time when, from the primordial waters of Nun, the ben-ben (first mound of dry land) rose with Atum (or Ra, the sun god) standing upon it in the presence of the invisible Heka.
 In the moment that Ra spoke the world into creation, Ma'at was born.
 Her spirit of harmony and balance infused the creation and caused the world to operate rationally according to purpose.
+The principle of ma'at was the operational function of life and that of heka (magic) the power source which allowed for it.
 It is for this reason that she is considered more of a concept than a goddess with a specific personality and story like Isis or Hathor.
 Ma'at's spirit is the spirit of all creation, and if one is in tune with that spirit, one will live well and have good reason to hope for eternal peace in the afterlife; if one refused to live in accordance with the principles of Ma'at, then one suffered the consequences which one would have brought upon one's self.
 Margaret Bunson comments on this, writing:

 Ma'at was the model for human behavior, in conformity with the will of the gods, the universal order evident in the heavens, cosmic balance upon the earth, the mirror of celestial beauty.
 Awareness of the cosmic order was evident early in Egypt; priest-astronomers charted the heavens and noted that the earth responded to the orbits of the stars and planets.
 The priests taught that mankind was commanded to reflect divine harmony by assuming a spirit of quietude, reasonable behavior, cooperation, and a recognition of the eternal qualities of existence, as demonstrated by the earth and the sky.
 All Egyptians anticipated becoming part of the cosmos when they died, thus the responsibility for acting in accordance with its laws was reasonable.
 Strict adherence to ma'at allowed the Egyptians to feel secure with the world and with the divine plan for all creation.
 (152)